arbabali/Java_Projects/README.md

 # Java_Projects
-In this repostiry , I intented to share my projects and exercise with community.
+In this repostiry , I intented to share my projects and assignments.